-The Division of Neonatology at the University of Rochester is responsible for the care of premature and critically ill infants born at Golisano Children's Hospital and at community hospitals in the Finger Lakes Region.
-The Division has an active program of clinical and laboratory research that complements these clinical activities and a fellowship program that trains future Neonatologists.
+The Division of Neonatology at the University of Rochester is responsible for the care of premature and critically ill infants born at Golisano Children's Hospital and at community hospitals throughout the Finger Lakes Region.
+The Division has an active program of clinical and laboratory research that complements these clinical activities and a fellowship program that trains future neonatologists.
+Learn more about our research and education for professionals.

 Highly specialized newborn care is provided in our Neonatal Intensive Care Unit (NICU).
 Our NICU is a Level IV care facility and treats all neonatal medical and surgical problems, including advanced therapy for cardiac and pulmonary diseases, such as cardiac surgery and ECMO.

-Many women with high-risk pregnancies are referred to URMC to consult with High-Risk Obstetricians, geneticists and Neonatologists.
+Many women with high-risk pregnancies are referred to URMC to consult with High-Risk Obstetricians, neonatologists, geneticists, and other specialists.
 Often, these expectant mothers deliver at Strong Memorial Hospital’s Strong Beginnings Obstetrical Units, so their babies can be immediately evaluated and transferred to the NICU, if necessary.

 Regional Perinatal Center